Other resources

 A list of projects we are involved in and activities we run.

 Also known as NorthernBUG.
 This is a network of bioinformaticians and users or bioinformatics services in the north of England.
 Inspired by the Scottish NextGenBUG we hold quarterly meetings to build a community of researchers and others using big data in biology.
 Since 2019 NorthernBUG is a Sectional Interest Group, officially supported by The Genetics Society.
+If you are a PGR or ECR, you are particularly welcome. nBUG meetings number 8 and 14 were held at the University of Huddersfield.

 We developed a series of DNA parts and protocols to facilitate teaching about synthetic biology in higher education.
 The materials were overhauled thanks to the work of excellent students: Alex Siddall in my group, Abbie Williams and Jason Sanders (the latter from the School of Arts and Design here at Huddersfield), who expanded the number of parts available and prepared a new set of printed and digital materials to go with them.
 The manuscript is now published: UNIGEMS: plasmids and parts to facilitate teaching on assembly, gene expression control and logic in E. coli - enjoy.